department-of-veterans-affairs/va.gov-team/products/health-care/checkin/research/veteran-facing/phase2-usability/conversation-guide.md

 * Can you explain to me what we're looking at?
 * What are your thoughts about what this page is showing you?
   * What are your thoughts about seeing all of your appointments for the day on one screen?
-  * What do you think you have to do to check-in for another appointment (after you already checked in for one)?
-    * What are your thoughts about that?
 * What do you think about the possibility that there are multiple appointments eligible for check-in right now, but only being able to select one to complete check-in.
   * What are your thoughts about seeing these other types of appointments on this page?
     * an appointment you already checked in for.
     * an appointment that is past the time where you are able to check-in for from your phone.